Skip to main content

 Port 853 443

-Traffic Appearance Distinct Standard HTTPS
+Traffic Appearance Distinct TLS on port 853 Standard HTTPS on port 443

 Standardization RFC 7858 RFC 8484

-OS Support Android, iOS Windows, macOS, browsers
+OS Support Android 9+, iOS 14+ Windows 10+, macOS, all major browsers

 When to Use Each

 Many organizations implement both, supporting DoH for browsers and DoT for other applications.
+For the emerging standard that combines the best of both, see the DNS over QUIC (DoQ) Guide.

 DNSSEC